Business expenses are a very very confusing topic for many business owners.

 Not every business works on a COD (cash on delivery) basis.

-Many small businesses invoice their clients then hold their breath in the hopes of being paid timely.
+Many small businesses invoice their clients and then hold their breath in the hopes of being paid timely.

 Sometimes, you have a lot of clients that take forever to pay, if at all.